Rare move from Oilers coach Knoblauch hints at growing frustration with Skinner

 For Knoblauch to deviate from what obviously was a commitment to allow Skinner to finish out games, there had to be some mounting frustration with Skinner's play.

-All season against top ten teams, Skinner hasn't struggled significantly.
+Skinner has struggled significantly when facing top ten teams all season.
 Against the Colorado Avalanche, he was dismantled quickly, and Coach Knoblauch lost the trust in his starter to finish out the game.

 Coach Knoblauch could be sending a message to Stuart Skinner with this rare pull, but it could also be a message to management.
 Knoblauch may be signalling there's an upgrade needed in net.

-The Oilers have been connected to several goalies at the trade deadline, but it feels unlikely they'll actually make the move fans have wanted for years to upgrade their crease with a bona fire starter.
+The Oilers have been connected to several goalies at the trade deadline, but it feels unlikely they'll actually make the move fans have wanted for years to upgrade their crease with a bona-fide starter.

 More likely is that the Oilers are blowing ahead with Skinner as their unquestioned starter for another playoff run.